 However, Darren Chaker brings attention to the unique nature of smartphones, as acknowledged in Riley, where the Supreme Court recognized the qualitative difference of smartphone data—capable of revealing extensive personal details.
 He suggests the possibility of the Supreme Court revisiting this issue as the disparity between physical and digital capacities widens, especially with advances in Artificial Intelligence (AI).

-Does the Fourth Amendment Apply to Digital Border Searches?
+Does the Fourth Amendment Apply to Border Phone Search Cases?

 Regarding privacy at the border, Darren Chaker highlights the Fourth Amendment’s protection against unreasonable searches and seizures, while also recognizing the established exception for border searches.
 These searches implicate various sovereign interests—including national security and criminal interdiction—which must be balanced against individual privacy rights.